openpubkey/gha-test/README.md

 2. Run `go mod tidy`

-3. run go test ./... to ensure the code is correct
+3. run go test ./... to ensure the code is correct.

 4. Push to origin to run the test in a github-action